MacoskoLab/Macosko-Pipelines/README.md

 **Inputs**
 fastqs: gs:// path to the fastq folder
-sample: fastq filename prefix to select - specified in the sample sheet supplied to the FASTQ generation software
+sample: fastq filename prefix to select (specified in the sample sheet supplied to the FASTQ generation software)
 reference: gs:// path to the transcriptome
-technique: "cellranger" or "cellranger-arc"
+technique: "cellranger" or "cellranger-atac"
 lanes (optional): Array[Int] of lanes to subset (default is [], meaning all lanes)
 count_output_path (optional): gs:// path to write outs (default cellranger-count/{basename(fastqs)})
 log_output_path (optional): gs:// path to write logs (default logs/{basename(fastqs)})